jakobhviid/SMAP-GoLang-Client/README.md

 ## Usage

-Here is an exaple of a subscribtion:
+Here is an example of a subscribtion:

 ```go
 output := make(chan smap.SubscribtionMessage, 1000)